-- In a high-powered blender or a food processor, combine the sour cream, eggs, garlic and salt.
+In a high-powered blender or a food processor, combine the sour cream, eggs, remaining garlic, and salt.
 Process until well combined.
 Add the almond flour, baking powder, cheese, and parsley and process again until smooth.

 - Divide half of the batter between the prepared muffin cups and use a spoon to make a small well in the center of each.

 - Divide the shredded mozzarella between the muffins, pressing into the wells.
 Drizzle with about 1 tsp of the garlic butter mixture.